kipcole9/money/README.md

 `Money` supports form field inputs that are a single string combining both a currency code and an amount.
 When a form field (or other data) is [cast](https://hexdocs.pm/ecto/Ecto.Changeset.html#cast/4) then `Money` will attempt to parse a string field into a `Money.t` using `Money.parse/2`.
 Therefore simple money form input can be supported with a single input field of `type=text`.

-Note that when parsing the input text, the amount is interpreted in the context of the current locale set on the default backend configured for `ex_money`.
+Note that when parsing the input text, the amount is interpreted in the context of the current locale set via `Localize.get_locale/0`.
 This affects how separator characters are interpreted in exactly the same way as is done for `Money.new/3`.

 ### Float amounts cannot be provided to `Money.new/2`